KarlEmm/LTDC3/README.md

 * [Next Steps — Future Features and Recommendations](#next-steps--future-features-and-recommendations)

 ## How To Run
-Download the latest version of **Android Studio** and open this root file of this project in the IDE.
+Download the latest version of **Android Studio** and open the root file of this project in the IDE.
 From there, you can open the emulator in the IDE and run the solution.
 This app was tested with the Google Pixel 2 emulator set on Android 11.
-We highly recommend you use the same settings for the optimal experience.
+We highly recommend you use the same settings for an optimal experience.

 A prototype of this app was made using [FlutterFlow](https://flutterflow.io/).
-You can also check it out using the apk in the root folder, since there are many features that we recommend as future features on this version of the solution.
+You can check it out using the apk in the root folder.
+We encourage you to take a look at it since some of its implemented features are recommended as future developments on the Android version of the solution.

 ## The Issue